lightly-ai/lightly/docs/source/tutorials/structure_your_input.rst

 - .mov, .mp4 and .avi

-Unlabelled Image Datasets
+Unlabeled Image Datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating an Unlabelled Image Dataset is the simplest and the most common use case.
+Creating an Unlabeled Image Dataset is the simplest and the most common use case.

 Assuming all images are in a single directory, you can simply pass in the path to the directory containing all the images, viz.